sebcode/b/README.md

    edit the title.
 Enter '-' (minus sign) to remove an entry.
  * To edit the URL, double click beside the link.
  * The input field can also be used to filter bookmarks.
 Filtering is done with a full-text search on all titles.
+Search terms are separated by spaces and joined with AND.

 ### Infinite scrolling